 In Malawi, Women’s World Banking partnered with NBS Bank to develop the Pafupi (meaning “close” in the local dialect, Chichewa) Savings account.
 It is designed for low-income women who are not using a bank either because it is too far or they don’t think a bank is meant for them.
 With Pafupi Savings, women can open accounts and make small deposits and withdrawals whenever they want at local shops with NBS Bank agents who transact with the bank using a mobile phone.
 Tools like Pafupi Savings represent a huge opportunity to close the gender gap in financial inclusion and provide a solution for women that addresses their needs.

 AMW: How do you see Microfinance evolving in the next decade?

 The earliest efforts to bring formal financial services to women began with microcredit small loans to small entrepreneurs.
 In recent years, studies show that when a woman controls her own finances, she invests in the health, nutrition, and education of her family investments that drive inter-generational change with a ripple effect in her community.
 At the macro level, expanding financial inclusion for women has a profound impact on overall economic growth and community development.
 This evidence proves that to achieve full financial inclusion today, women need financial tools that go far beyond loans

 Expanding financial inclusion means ensuring that women have access to a full selection of financial products as well as the training and education to use these services well.
 Most importantly, these products must be designed and delivered in ways that fit into women’s lives.
 Banks will miss a great opportunity if they simply enable more women to access products without regard for how they will (or will not) be used.

-Being a woman, what are the challenges you face in management position?
+Being a woman, what are the challenges you face in a management position?

 AMW: What’s the best way for the readers of Amazons Watch Magazine to connect with you?